 • Preheat your oven to 400°F (205°C).
 Line two large baking sheets with parchment paper.

 • Grate the zucchini using the large holes of a box grater.
 Let sit for 10 minutes.
 Optional step: add a pinch of salt to help draw out moisture.
 After 10 minutes, wrap the zucchini in a clean kitchen towel or cheese cloth and squeeze out as much liquid as possible.
-You should be left with slightly under 2 cups of dried zucchini.
+You should be left with a little under 2 cups of dried zucchini.
+If you have a scale, you should have about 6.48 oz of zucchini.

 • In a food processor, combine the drained zucchini, eggs and egg yolks, and cottage cheese.
-Blend until smooth and thick but pourable.
+Blend until the egg is fully mixed in and the mixture is just starting to become liquidy.
+It should still be thick but pourable, similar to pancake batter.

 • Bake for 20-25 minutes, or until the edges are golden and the centers are set.
 Let cool slightly before removing from the baking sheet.
 You can eat them as soon as they are cooled or use them for sandwiches.
 Store any uneaten bread buns in an airtight container in the fridge or freezer.